Process

 Drift detection habit

-Jira, Notion, GitHub, Supabase, Vercel, Storybook, TanStack routes, and product surfaces are treated as connected systems that can fall out of sync.
+Jira, Notion, GitHub, Supabase, Vercel, Storybook, source docs, and product surfaces are treated as connected systems that can fall out of sync.

 2x/day